pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 ### Returns

 Channels without messages have a count of 0.
-Channels with 10,000+ messages return 10000.
-Returns Concurrent::Future (default) or Envelope in sync mode.
+Channels with 10,000 messages or more have a count of 10000.

+Returns `Concurrent::Future` when http_sync: false (default) or envelope when sync mode.

 ```
 `1#